ErreurDeSyntaxe/template-quick/README.md

-# Webpack Template
+# Simple Template

-A template for practice or simple projects
+A template for practice or simple projects (without webpack or ESlint)

 ## About the Project